A parent tip sheet from AfterTheInjury.org

 This brief measure was developed by our team as a practical way for doctors and mental health professionals to assess children's early psychological reactions after an injury or other acute traumatic event.
 Our multi-site study in Philadelphia, Los Angeles and Miami is further evaluating ASC-Kids in both English and Spanish and learning more about acute traumatic stress in children.

 - PTSD after Acute Child Trauma (PACT) Data Archive

 Our Center leads this international collaboration archiving previously collected prospective data on PTSD, risk, and protective factors in children following injuries and other acute traumatic events.
-The Archive will have a continuing impact on child trauma research and treatment because researchers around the world will be able to learn from rich prospective data across multiple studies and countries.
+The Archive will have a continuing impact on child trauma research and treatment because researchers around the world will be able to learn from rich prospective data on pediatric injury recovery across multiple studies and countries.
 The PACT Archive currently includes data from child trauma studies in the U.S., Australia, and Europe.